Political parties must commit to environmental protection

 Rampant poaching is causing a crisis for many of the world’s most endangered species.
 On average an African elephant is killed by poachers every 25 minutes.

-To address this problem urgently, all parties must:
+To address this problem urgently, the next UK government must:

 - Support the planned 2018 London Conference on illegal wildlife trade.
 The conference must gain commitments from countries that are the sources and consumers of illegal wildlife products, as well as transit countries, that they’ll address the problems.